PyThaiNLP/pythainlp/README.md

 PyThaiNLP supports Python 3.4+.
 Since version 1.7, PyThaiNLP deprecates its support for Python 2.
 Python 2 users can still use PyThaiNLP 1.6.

+**This is a document for development branch.
+Things will break.
+For a document for stable branch, see [master](https://github.com/PyThaiNLP/pythainlp/tree/master).**

 ## Capabilities

 - Thai word segmentation (```word_tokenize```), including subword segmentation based on Thai Character Cluster (```tcc```) and ETCC (```etcc```)